mpwolfe/gRPC-C-Go-Registry-Consul/README.md

 The go programs can use genprotoc.sh which creates the customer.pb.go and moves it to  customer/customer.pb.go

-The c++ programss are using additional software:
+The c++ programs are using additional software:

     - SQLITE3 as a shared library with embedded c/c++ api
     - protocol buffers version 3